yotsuba1022/film-module/README.md

 Now you can perform the native build.

-## Running the application in dev mode
+## Running the Application in Dev Mode

 You can run your app in dev mode that enables live coding using: